Simone Biles: Skills

 Biles is known for performing extraordinarily difficult skills well.
 Her 2023 routine on vault and her 2024 routine on floor exercise are the most difficult ever performed in women's artistic gymnastics.
-As of 2024, she is the sole gymnast to have competed four skills valued at H or higher in the 2022–2024 Code of Points on floor exercise.
+As of 2024, she is the sole gymnast to have competed four floor-exercise skills valued at H or higher in the 2022–2024 Code of Points.

 Skills rated E or higher that she has performed in her senior career include: